-Abstract: Hosted in carbonate and crystalline basement rocks below regional unconformities, fissure-fill networks are a widely recognized, but relatively little described near-surface phenomenon (<1-2km).
-Faults and fractures in otherwise tight Devonian carbonate basement rocks of the Tor Bay region, Devon, are associated with the development of millimetre- to decametre-wide fissures containing red early Permian sedimentary material, vuggy calcite mineralisation and wall-rock collapse breccias.
-These features preserve evidence concerning the style and history of fault deformation and reactivation in near surface settings, and on fluid-related processes such as elutriation and/or mineralization.
-Field observations, palaeostress analysis, and fracture topology analyses show that the rift-related faults and fractures created a network of long-lived open cavities during the early Permian development of the Portland-Wight Basin.
-Once formed, they were subjected to episodic, likely seismically-induced fluid fluxing events and local karstification.
-The large, well-connected networks of naturally propped fractures were - and possibly still are - important fluid migration pathways within otherwise low permeability host rocks.
-These structures are likely equivalent to those observed in many other riftrelated, near-surface tectonic settings, and suggest that the Tor Bay outcrops can be used as a global analogue for sub-unconformity open fissure systems hosted in low permeability basement rocks.
+\ Correspondence: r.e.holdsworth@durham.ac.uk Abstract: Fissure-fill networks are a widely recognized, but relatively little described, near-surface phenomenon (<1-2 km) hosted in carbonate and crystalline basement rocks below regional unconformities.
+Faults and fractures in otherwise tight Devonian carbonate basement rocks of the Tor Bay region, Devon, SW England are associated with the development of millimetre- to decametre-wide fissures containing red-coloured early Permian sedimentary material, vuggy calcite mineralization and wall rock collapse breccia.
+These features preserve evidence about the style and history of fault deformation and reactivation in near-surface settings and on fluid-related processes, such as elutriation and/or mineralization.
+Field observations, palaeostress analysis and fracture topology analyses show that the rift-related faults and fractures created a network of long-lived open cavities during the development of the Portland-Wight Basin in the early Permian.
+Once formed, they were subjected to episodic, probably seismically induced, fluid fluxing events and local karstification.
+The large, wellconnected networks of naturally propped fractures were (and possibly still are) important fluid migration pathways within otherwise low-permeability host rocks.
+These structures are probably equivalent to those observed in many other rift-related, near-surface tectonic settings and suggest that the Tor Bay outcrops can be used as a global analogue for sub-unconformity open fissure systems hosted in low-permeability basement rocks.